-Drug Addiction Therapy in New Jersey
+Drug and Alcohol Addiction Therapy in New Jersey

-Drug Addiction Therapy in New Jersey has seen significant progress since the development of clinical treatments for this disease more than 40 years ago.
+Substance use disorder therapy in New Jersey has seen significant progress since the development of clinical treatments for this disease more than 40 years ago.
 The clinical approach began with methadone maintenance programs that were started with heroin addicts in the 1960s.

 While many clinical therapists are skeptical about these types of programs, they do have benefits when properly administered by professionals who are familiar with clinical mental health counseling for drug addiction treatment in New Jersey.